Sourcexpert/Azure-cloud-computing.md/README.md

 ### Problems encountered

-The first, second, third, fourth and fifth times I attempted to provision the AVD, I encountered multiple errors.
-After extensive troubleshooting, I discovered that the issue stemmed from insufficient role permissions for AVD provisioning.
-Subsequently, I was granted **User Administrator** rights.
+On my first through fifth attempts to provision the AVD, I ran into several errors.
+After thorough troubleshooting, I pinpointed the issue to a lack of sufficient role permissions for AVD provisioning.
+Eventually, I was granted User Administrator rights, which resolved the problem
 ![Screenshot 2025-03-18 093838](https://github.com/user-attachments/assets/fb3f93b3-b0a3-4031-ba20-eee051d49565)